Run with Me

-"Run With Me" is a pop rock song performed by German singer Jeanette.
-The song was written by Johan Bobäck, Christian Fast, Marica Lindé and Mans Ek and produced by Bobäck for Jeanette's sixth album Naked Truth (2006).
-It was released as a single on 8 November 2004 in Germany.
+"Run With Me" is a pop rock song performed by German singer Jeanette Biedermann.
+It was written by Johan Bobäck, Christian Fast, Marica Lindé and Mans Ek and produced by Bobäck for Jeanette's sixth album Naked Truth (2006).
+The song was released as a single on 8 November 2004 and peaked at number three on the German Singles Chart, ranking it among Biedermann's highest-charting singles.
+The song was included on The Sims 2: Nightlife soundtrack.